 Vincent “Vinnie” Pompei is the Director of the Youth Well-Being Project for the Human Rights Campaign and chairs their annual national conference Time to THRIVE: Promoting Safety, Inclusion and Well-Being for LGBTQ Youth.
 Formally, he helped to launch and eventually directed CESCaL’s national educator conference focused on LGBTQ youth titled, Supporting Students ~ Saving Lives.

-Working as a secondary English teacher, intervention coach, school counselor and soccer coach, Vincent brings ten years of educator experience to the Educational Leadership program.
+Working as a secondary English teacher, intervention coach, school counselor and soccer coach, Vinnie brings ten years of educator experience to the Educational Leadership program.
 He earned his Bachelor’s Degree in International Business at San Diego State University, a Teaching Credential at CSU Long Beach, a Master’s Degree in Administration at CSU San Bernardino, and a second Master’s Degree in School Counseling at Azusa Pacific University.

 PK-12 Program, 2011 Cohort